Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 There are two types of lymphoma: Hodgkin and non-Hodgkin.

-Knowing the specific type of Hodgkin lymphoma helps doctors prescribe the best treatment for each patient.
-Classical Hodgkin lymphomas are treated the same.
-Nodular lymphocyte-predominant Hodgkin lymphoma is sometimes treated differently.
+Knowing the specific type of Hodgkin lymphoma is very important to help doctors prescribe the best type of treatment.
+All kinds of classical Hodgkin lymphomas are treated the same.
+Nodular lymphocyte-predominant Hodgkin lymphoma has different markers.
+It is more slow-growing.
+It allows for a different treatment approach.

 Causes and risk factors include:

-The most common symptom of Hodgkin lymphoma is painless, swollen lymph nodes in the neck, chest, armpit, or groin area.
+The most common symptom is painless, swollen lymph nodes in the neck, chest, armpit, or groin area.

 Other common symptoms include:

-At the pediatrician’s office, the patient will typically receive a physical exam and a medical history will be taken.
+The patient will typically receive a physical exam.
 During the physical exam, the doctor will check general signs of health and feel for any lumps or lymph nodes that seems unusual.
 The doctor may feel the abdomen for signs of an enlarged spleen or liver.
+The provider will also take a medical history.

-X-rays of the chest area will show the heart, lungs, lymph nodes, diaphragm, spine, ribs, collarbone, and breastbone.
-About two-thirds of Hodgkin lymphoma develop a mass in the chest (mediastinal) area that is visible on an X-ray.
+About two-thirds of Hodgkin lymphoma patients develop a mass in the chest area that is visible on an X-ray.

 A surgeon will perform a biopsy to remove tissue from an enlarged lymph node.
 Pathologists examine the tissue under a microscope and provide a diagnosis.